kolafaj/SIMOLANT/sources/README.md

   `C:\MinGW\msys\1.0\home\<USER>`

 ## macOS

+I am not a Mac user.
+I suspect that it is in not possible to run a home-made executable on a different machine without being approved by authorities

 * To compile under macOS, Clang is recommended.
 You need FLTK (V1.3).
 * Info on [the old page](http://old.vscht.cz/fch/software/simolant/index-en.html) may help